Jay-Madden/SockBot/CONTRIBUTING.md

 * `git clone` your fork to wherever you want to work on this bot
 * Copy `BotSecrets.json.template` and rename that copy to `BotSecrets.json`
 * Copy/paste the token from the Discord page into the `BotToken` empty string
-* Create a database name (Whatever you want it doesnt matter)
 * Set a custom bot prefix that will invoke your commands

+## Prepare your ClemBot.Bot config variables
+* Copy `BotSecrets.json.template` and rename that copy to `BotSecrets.json`
+* Copy/paste the token from the Discord page into the `BotToken` empty string
+* Copy and paste the channel Ids of the channels in the test server that you want to use for Connection Status updates and Error Logging into the `ErrorLogChannelIds` and `StartupLogChannelIds`.
+If you dont want this.
+Leave the field as an empty brackets, []
+* Set a custom bot prefix in the `BotPrefix` field that will invoke your commands

+### All Config Variables

+* `BotToken`:(Required) Your discord bots api access token
+* `BotPrefix`:(Required) Your discord bots prefix that it will default to responding too
+* `StartupLogChannelIds`:(Optional) The Id of the channel for the bot to send startup events too
+* `ErrorLogChannelIds`:(Optional) The Id of the channel for the bot to send error events too (recommended if you are doing work with services
+* `GifMeToken`:(Optional) GifMe api token
+* `MerriamKey`:(Optional) Merriam api token
+* `WeatherKey`:(Optional) Weather forecast api token
+* `GeocodeKey`:(Optional) Geocode weather service api token
+* `AzureTranslateKey`:(Optional) Azure translation api token

-## Setting up the build environment
+## Setting up the ClemBot.Bot build environment
-Setup a virtual environment:
-`pip3 install virtualenv` windows: `py -m pip install --user virtualenv`

-`virtualenv venv`  windows: `py -m venv venv`

-Enter the virtualenv with:
-`source venv/bin/activate` windows: `source .\env\Scripts\activate`

-Then allow pip to get the latest libraries:
+Installing Poetry:
-`pip3 install -r requirements.txt` windows: `py -m pip install -r requirements.txt`
+`pip3 install poetry` windows: `py -m pip install poetry`

+Tell Poetry to put the venv in the project folder `poetry config virtualenvs.in-project true`

+Installing dependencies with Poetry:
+`poetry install`

 You can then test-run the bot with the command:
-`python3 -m bot`  windows: `py -m bot` when you are in the root directory `ClemBot/`
+`poetry run python3 -m bot`  windows: `poetry run py -m bot` when you are in the directory `SockBot/`

-The bot should show up in the test server and respond to commands (test with `<your_prefix>hello`)
+The bot should show up in the test server and respond to commands (test with `<your_prefix>hello`) The bot should show up in the test server and respond to commands (test with `<your_prefix>hello`)